 In the United States, it is illegal to drive without an international driver’s license.
 Once you get your license, you will need to let your state’s Department of Motor Vehicles know that you have it so that you can be properly registered to drive.
 You will need to get an international license before you arrive in the U.S. You can either take a driver’s test in your home country or take a driver’s test in the U.S. once you arrive.
 If you take the test in your home country, you will need to send your certificate to the Department of Motor Vehicles in the state where you will be living.

 Congratulations!
-You’ve made it through all the red tape, completed all the necessary forms and have found a place to live.
-Once all of the items on your checklist are complete, you can relax and enjoy your new life in the United States.
-This is a great time to reach out to your friends and family back home to let them know about your new adventures and relish in the fact that you have achieved your goal of studying abroad.
-There are lots of activities and events happening in the U.S. throughout the year that are worth celebrating.
-During the fall, there are tons of football games being played by local universities.
-In the winter, there are New Year’s celebrations happening on a regular basis in major cities like New York or Las Vegas.
-Finally, in the spring, there are many cultural festivals happening in cities across the U.S.
+You’ve made it through all the red tape, completed all the necessary forms, and have found a place to live in the United States.
+As you embark on this new journey and learn English speaking, take a moment to relish in your achievements.
+Once all the items on your checklist are complete, you can relax and embrace your new life.
+This is a prime opportunity to reach out to friends and family back home, sharing your adventures and reaffirming your goal of studying abroad.
+The U.S. offers a plethora of activities and events throughout the year worth exploring.
+From fall football games in local universities to winter New Year’s celebrations in major cities like New York or Las Vegas, and cultural festivals in the spring, there’s always something to look forward to.